 - 1. Selection of a topic or project title in consultation with a faculty member. - 2.
 Develop a project planning strategy. - 3.
 If it is an industry sponsored project, a concurrent letter from industry is required. - 4.
-A maximum of 3 students per group will do the project.

-5. The project may be done in one of the labs under the supervision of a guide or in the selected industry.

-6. Continuous assessment of the project will be done by the project review committee based on four reviews consisting of technical presentation.
+A maximum of 3 students per group will do the project. - 5.
+The project may be done in one of the labs under the supervision of a guide or in the selected industry. - 6.
+Continuous assessment of the project will be done by the project review committee based on four reviews consisting of technical presentation. - 7.
+At the end of the project, a report will be written and a technical presentation along with demonstration will be made by the students. - 8.
+The report, project demonstration and technical presentations will be evaluated by the internal and external examiners.